Uluru aka Ayers Rock

 - Tip #1: Remember those flies we told you about – You must buy face nets before you go, just incase local shops have run out!

-- Tip #2: If you avoid peak season (April-October) and go in their summer, prices are low, but you pay the price with flies! and the heat!
+- Tip #2: If you avoid peak season (April-October) and go in summer like we did, prices are low, but you pay the price with flies! and the heat!

 - Tip #3: Some people fly in and out the same day, we don’t suggest you do this, as it’s just not enough time to see everything on offer